DecepGPT: Schema-Driven Deception Detection with Multicultural Datasets and Robust Multimodal Learning: Abstract

 \section{Abstract}

 Multimodal deception detection aims to identify deceptive behavior by analyzing audiovisual cues for forensics and security.
 In these high-stakes settings, investigators need verifiable evidence connecting audiovisual cues to final decisions, along with reliable generalization across domains and cultural contexts.
 However, existing benchmarks provide only binary labels without intermediate reasoning cues.
 Datasets are also small with limited scenario coverage, leading to shortcut learning.
 We address these issues through three contributions.
-First, we construct reasoning datasets by augmenting existing benchmarks with structured cue-level descriptions and reasoning chains, enabling model output auditable reports.
-Second, we release T4-Deception, a multicultural dataset based on the unified ``To Tell The Truth'' television format implemented across four countries.
+First, we construct reasoning datasets by augmenting existing benchmarks with structured cue-level descriptions and reasoning chains, enabling models to output auditable reports.
+Second, we release T4-Deception, a multicultural dataset based on the unified ``To Tell the Truth'' television format implemented across four countries.
 With 1695 samples, it is the largest non-laboratory deception detection dataset.
 Third, we propose two modules for robust learning under small-data conditions.
-Stabilized Individuality-Commonality Synergy (SICS) refines multimodal representations by synergizing learnable global priors with sample-adaptive residuals, followed by a polarity-aware adjustment that bi-directionally recalibrates representations.
+Stabilized Individuality-Commonality Synergy (SICS) refines multimodal representations by combining learnable global priors with sample-adaptive residuals and applying polarity-aware recalibration.
 Distilled Modality Consistency (DMC) aligns modality-specific predictions with the fused multimodal predictions via knowledge distillation to prevent unimodal shortcut learning.
 Experiments on three established benchmarks and our novel dataset demonstrate that our method achieves state-of-the-art performance in both in-domain and cross-domain scenarios, while exhibiting superior transferability across diverse cultural contexts.
-The datasets and codes will be released. \keywords{Multimodal Deception Detection \and Auditable Reasoning \and Multicultural Dataset \and Stabilized Representation \and Modality Consistency}
+The datasets and code are available at \href{https://github.com/open-code-and-source/DecepGPT}{this link}. \keywords{Multimodal Deception Detection \and Auditable Reasoning \and Multicultural Dataset \and Stabilized Representation \and Modality Consistency}